PHIL-E-B3/Options_Pricing_Repo/README.md

 ## 🚀 Overview

-UBP\_Repo lets you move from idea ➜ Monte‑Carlo simulation ➜ publication‑quality plots in just a few lines of code.
+Options\_Pricing\_Repo lets you move from idea ➜ Monte‑Carlo simulation ➜ publication‑quality plots in just a few lines of code.
 Whether you need quick Black‑Scholes analytics or full‑blown barrier‑option pricing, everything lives in one coherent API.

 ---